multi-build/multibuild/README.rst

   example, if your repository had a subdirectory ``scripts`` with a file ``my_env_vars.sh``, you should set ``ENV_VARS_PATH=scripts/my_env_vars.sh``.

-* Make sure your project is set up to build on travis-ci, and you should now be ready (to begin the long slow debugging process, probably).
+* Make sure your project is set up to build on Travis CI, and you should now be ready (to begin the long slow debugging process, probably).

 * For the Windows wheels, create an ``appveyor.yml`` file, something like:

   - https://github.com/MacPython/numpy-wheels/blob/master/appveyor.yml
   - https://github.com/MacPython/astropy-wheels/blob/master/appveyor.yml
   - https://github.com/MacPython/nipy-wheels/blob/master/appveyor.yml
   - https://github.com/MacPython/pytables-wheels/blob/master/appveyor.yml

-  Note the Windows test customizations etc are inside ``appveyor.yml``, and that ``config.sh`` and ``env_vars.sh`` are only for the Linux/Mac builds on TravisCI.
+  Note the Windows test customizations etc are inside ``appveyor.yml``, and that ``config.sh`` and ``env_vars.sh`` are only for the Linux/Mac builds on Travis CI.

-* Make sure your project is set up to build on appveyor, and you should now be ready (for what could be another round of slow debugging).
+* Make sure your project is set up to build on Appveyor, and you should now be ready (for what could be another round of slow debugging).

 If your project depends on numpy, you will want to build against the earliest